whyvez/auth0-angular/docs/link-accounts.md

 };
 ```

-Then in your view create an anchor:
+Then, create an anchor in your view:

 ```html
 <a ng-click="link()">link account</a>
 ```

-When the user clicks on that anchor, they will be prompted to enter the credentials the second account they want to join.
+When the user clicks on that anchor, they will be prompted to enter the credentials for the account they want to link.

 ### Restricting Selection

-You may want to add a connection parameter to restrict user election.
+You may want to add a `connection` parameter to restrict user selection.
 For instance, you can create a view that looks like this:

 ```html
 <a ng-click="linkGoogle()">Link your Google Account</a>